justinzelinsky/justinzelinsky.github.io/source/_posts/an-organized-approach-to-webpack.md

 }
 ```

 This rule is for files ending in either `.js` or `.jsx`.
 The `test` property is what determines which files this rule applies to. `include` and `exclude` refer to which directories that webpack should look for these files.

-Finally, let's look at `use`. `use` is an array of loaders which will process these files.
+`use` is an array of loaders which will process these files.
 In the above example, we're using two loaders: `babel-loader` and `eslint-loader`.
 It's important to note that the order of the rules matter and files actually start at the end of the array and move to the beginning.
 So in the above example, a file (e.g. `utils.js`) will first be sent through the `eslint-loader` (which will run eslint against it), and then send it to `babel-loader` (which will transform it via Babel).
+Another way to think about this is to imagine the loaders as functions that wrap one another. e.g. `babelLoader(esLintLoader(file));`

 Please note the use of the `paths` variable in `include`.

 #### optimization